zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

  **Procedure**

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
-2. In the left-side navigation pane, click **Security Groups**.
-3. Select the target region.
-4. Locate the target security group, and then click **Add Rules** in the **Actions** column.
+1. Find the target security group, and then click **Add Rules** in the **Actions** column.
-5. Click a rule direction to query the corresponding security group rules.
+2. Click a rule direction to query the corresponding security group rules.
     -   If you need to query security group rules for a VPC, select **Ingress** or **Outbound**.
     -   If you need to query security group rules for a classic network, select **Internal Network Ingress**, **Internal Network Egress**, **Internet Ingress**, or **Internet Egress**.

-You can also call the API [DescribeSecurityGroupAttribute](../../../../intl.en-US/API Reference/Security groups/DescribeSecurityGroupAttribute.md#) to query security group rules.
+You can also call [DescribeSecurityGroupAttribute](../intl.en-US/API Reference/Security groups/DescribeSecurityGroupAttribute.md#) to query security group rules.

 ## Modify security group rules {#section_icc_hyy_lgb .section}